amgreen/webcomic_autoslicer/README.md

 ## Output
 The output of the slicing will appear in the file location of the original file you sliced, in a folder called "finalSlices"
+### !!!
+Output folder "finalSlices" deletes existing folder with the same name in that location.
+Move previous slices if you want to keep them.